 - Install Smart Blinds: cellular and honeycomb blinds can help reduce heat loss and gain – Save 10-15% on energy/year

-- Use Your Ceiling Fan: In cooler months run the fan cloickwise to push warm air down from the ceiling – Saves 10% of HVAC load
+- Use Your Ceiling Fan: In cooler months run the fan clockwise to push warm air down from the ceiling – Saves 10% of HVAC load

-- Use Smart Power Strips: Connect multiple appliances to asmart power strips that can be turned off at night when they aren’t being used, so you don’t have to unplug them all individually – Save $30/year
+- Use Smart Power Strips: Connect multiple appliances to a smart power strip that can be turned off at night when they aren’t being used, so you don’t have to unplug them all individually – Save $30/year

 - Use Motion Sensor Outdoor Lights: Instead of using bulbs that always remain on, use lights that only turn on if motion is sensed – Save up to $10/month